 Nigeria Small Grants Scheme

 The International Dialogue Centre (KAICIID) funds small scale short-term initiatives in Nigeria that focus on building bridges between diverse religious, ethnic, political and regional communities.
-Grants range from 500.000 Naira to 2 Million Naira.
+Grants are up to a maximum of 4.000 EUR.

-- Detailed project proposal as per the below template
+- a detailed project proposal as per the template made available

-- Detailed budget as per the below template
+- detailed budget as per the template made available

 Please provide electronic documents (Word, Excel), no photocopies or scans (except for the CAC registration).

 Before submitting project proposals, applicants should carefully review the selection criteria, which serve as the basis for project evaluation.

 Required Proposal Documents: